 Verify, change, or sign up for these notifications by logging in to myOleMiss with your WebID.
 Go to myOleMiss, and click on Student > My Profile > Contact Information.
-Follow the instructions to edit your information if needed. sound of a siren you should seek shelter immediately on the lowest level and toward the center of a building away from windows (for example, interior classrooms, offices, or corridors) and remain there until the Tornado Warning has expired.
+Follow the instructions to edit your information if needed.

+away from windows (for example, interior classrooms, offices, or corridors) and remain there until the Tornado Warning has expired.
 Classes in session when a Tornado Warning is issued can resume immediately after the warning has expired at the discretion of the instructor.
 Classes that have not yet begun will resume 30 minutes after the Tornado Warning has expired, provided at least half of the class period remains.